daniilplotnikov/Yay/README.md

-# Yay - is a simple agent framework
+# Yay - is a minimalistic agent framework